API¶

 obj¶ – view function or blueprint to mark as exempt.

 flags¶ – Controls the scope of the exemption.
-By default application wide limits and defaults configured on the extension are opted out of.
+By default application wide limits, defaults configured on the extension and meta limits are opted out of.
 Additional flags can be used to control the behavior when

 The method can be used either as a decorator without any arguments (the default flags will apply and the route will be exempt from default and application limits: